dpgaspar/Flask-AppBuilder/docs/diagrams.rst

 :GroupByChartView: Subclass it to render Google charts with group by queries.
 :DirectByChartView: Subclass it to render Google charts with queries.
 :BaseCRUDView: Implement base functionality for add, edit, delete, creates all forms.
-:RestCRUDView: Exposes the JSON REST API for CRUD methods and more.
 :ModelView: Subclass it to render your views based on models, with complete CRUD UI functionality.
 :MasterDetailView: Renders a master ModelView and multiple detail ModelViews thar are database related.
 :MultipleView: Renders multiple views on the same page (ex: ModelView and GroupByChartView)